ucsb-cs148-f21/project-t10-animelist/team/profile_customization_design.md

 #### 3.2.1.
 Adding a Block

 To add a new block, the user will click an "add block" button, choosing between the different types of blocks.
-After adding a block, they will be able to edit the fields for that block.
+After adding a block, they will be able to view and edit the corresponding metadata fields for that block.

 #### 3.2.2.
 Removing a Block